aliarbak/go-ethereum-aws-kms-wallet-provider/readme.md

 - `client`: A reference to the `kms.Client` for AWS KMS.
 - `cacheExpiration`: The cache expiration duration for public keys to avoid fetching them from KMS every time.
 If `nil` is provided, the default duration of 1 year will be used.

-To create a new kms.Client:
+To create a kms.Client and a wallet provider:
 ```go
 config := aws.Config{
     Region:      "eu-central-1",